aronerben/aronerben.github.io/posts/playing-bass-or-contrabass.md

 show false, from absurd (or.inr hnp) h
 ```

 `absurd` gives us the principle of explosion, which we use twice to prove `false`.
-In this case, we could also simply apply `p` to `¬p` and `(p ∨ ¬p)` to `¬(p ∨ ¬p)` (remember the definition of `¬`).
+In this case, we could also apply `¬p` to `p` and `¬(p ∨ ¬p)` to `(p ∨ ¬p)` (remember the definition of `¬`).
 However, I like to use `absurd` to illustrate how having a proof of a proposition and a proof of its negation at the same time is absurd.

 ## Applying DNE and Playing Golf
 Now we proof the actual implication $DNE \rightarrow LEM$.
-One way to do it, as mentioned before, is to simply import DNE from the standard library and apply it to `em_constructive`.
+One way to do it, as mentioned before, is to import DNE from the standard library and apply it to `em_constructive`.
 Our way is to parameterize the theorem with DNE as a hypothesis.
-This simply means if DNE can be provided, LEM can be proved.
+This means if DNE can be provided, LEM can be proved.
 ```agda
 theorem dne_implies_em {p : Prop} : (∀ {p : Prop}, ¬¬p → p) → p ∨ ¬p :=
 -- DNE as hypothesis